b-tomasz/Simplify-Home-Automation/README.md

 ## Ports that need to be forwarded to Raspberry Pi

-If you use an external Domain to use SSL Certificates (what we strongly reccomend) then it is necessary that you forward the follwing Ports to Your Raspberry Pi
+If you use an external Domain to use SSL Certificates (what we strongly recommend) it is necessary that you forward the follwing Ports to Your Raspberry Pi

 - HTTP: 80 (tcp)
-  - Used to generate SSL certificates and redirert http to https
+  - Used to generate SSL certificates and redirect http to https
 - HTTPS: 443 (tcp)
-  - Used to Access Bitwarden from Outside your Network
+  - Used to access Bitwarden from outside your Network
 - VPN: 10000 (udp)
-  - Used to connect to your Homenetwork via a VPN
+  - Used to connect to your homenetwork via a VPN

-Further Information and example configuration is listed in the [install documentation](Documentation/02-install.md#ports-that-need-to-be-forwarded-to-raspberry-pi)
+Further information and example configuration is listed in the [install documentation](Documentation/02-install.md#ports-that-need-to-be-forwarded-to-raspberry-pi)

-## Folder Configuration
+## Folder configuration

 All folders get created in  /var/homeautomation \
 Script folder               /var/homeautomation/script \
-Apllicationfolder           /var/homeautomation/$Applicationname
+Applicationfolder           /var/homeautomation/$Applicationname

-## Application default Username's
+## Application default username's

-During installation you enter an Password.
-That Password will be set for all containers as default Password.
-You can change the Passwords after installation in the Webinterface of each Container.
+During installation you enter a password.
+That password will be set for all containers as default password.
+You can change the passwords after installation in the Webinterface of each container.

 | Container | Username |
 | --------- | -------- |